patrickbucher/daily-frontend-grind-q4-2024/2-typescript/06-testing-and-debugging-typescript.md

-# Testing and debugging TypeScript
+# Testing and Debugging TypeScript

 Because the written TypeScript code and the emitted JavaScript code do not correlate on a line-by-line basis, _source maps_ have to be generated in order